 But a story becomes 'interesting' when it departs from the normal, and invites one to examine our lived experiences at arm's length.
 At the end of the day, we are all leathery sacks of meat just trying to preserve our genes; and some individuals go about that enterprise in ways that defy rational explanation.
 Interesting.

 Yesteryear, the world was different.
 Later, it changed and became ours.
-This perspective nudges us to imagine, how we might shift the sand on our shores and move into a distant and hopefully better future.
-Geography does not offer us this sense of possibilities.
-History does.
-“Medieval Histories” wishes to inspire time-travellers to ponder change and what brings it on.
+This perspective nudges us to imagine, how we might shift the sand on our shores and move into a distant and hopefully better future.“Medieval Histories” wishes to inspire time-travellers to ponder change and what brings it on.

 Medieval People, especially, had to figure out sustainable solutions to challenges such as climate change, migrations, globalisations, civil and religious wars, social tensions and injustice; as do we!
 Exploring Medieval History inspires us to find new solutions to old problems.
 This makes Medieval History relevant.